Amor sin maquillaje

 Amor sin Maquillaje (Love without Makeup) is a mini novela that was shown in 2007.
 It is a production of Rosy Ocampo, who also produced La Fea Mas Bella.
 It stars Marlene Favela, Sergio Goyri, Lucía Méndez and Carmen Montejo.
 It was a tribute to the 50 years of telenovelas in Mexico.

 Synopsis

-This is a love story, made in one of the best categories of the telenovelas: the one that evolves parallel to real life.
-This is the tribute of Televisa in order to commemorate the 50 years of the telenovelas in Mexico and in the world.

 Pina is a young woman who returns to live with her mother Lupita and her grandmother Veronica after becoming a widow with a child 4 years of age.
 She is one of the "maquillistas", makeup artists working for Mexico's television production house Televisa.
 These women are the daughters and granddaughters of makeup artists who have worked for the production house since the inception of telenovelas.